RebeccaKlaening/Fakenews/README.md

 * The project should be written in PHP, HTML, CSS and JavaScript only.

-Description to view my project:
+How To Use:

 * Clone/download repository from GitHub
 * Download/open MAMP
-* Go to Preferences in MAMP and set Web Server (root directory) to the folder
+* Go to Preferences in MAMP and set Web Server to the folder you just downloaded
 * Press "Start Servers" in MAMP
 * Open the index.php-file by typing localhost:8888 in your browser

+Tested by:
+Benjamin Fransson

+License:
+MIT